-In 2019, the Trust transferred funds of €4,315,542 (2018: €4,029,782) to cover the costs of CSH Childcare Services and fundraising costs on behalf of the Trust.
+In 2020, the Trust transferred funds of $\leqslant$ 4,284,036 (2019: $\leqslant$ 4,315,542) to cover the costs of CSH Childcare Services.

 CSH Childcare Services is a wholly owned subsidiary of The Children's Sunshine Home and during the financial year, funds are initially transferred to The Children's Sunshine Home for CSH Childcare Services.